aary/sharp/README.md

 If any issues are found please open an issue on Github.

 ### Running unit tests

 [Google test](https://github.com/google/googletest) needs to be present in the sharp folder to run the unit tests.
 It has been included as a git submodule in this repository.
-So run the following to install it
+Run the following to install gtest within this project
 ```
 git submodule update --init --recursive
 ```

-The unit tests for each submodule are in the `test` folder in the each submodule like so
+The unit tests for each module are in the `test` folder in the each submodule like so

 ```
 ├── LockedData